THE MORE VOLUNTEERS, THE MORE WE CAN OFFER

 Yes….. if your are to become a Leader, Section Assistant, think you could find yourself unsupervised with a Group of Under 18’s or Sleeping over on a Nights Away Event.
-Please scroll down to the bottom of the page the see what Documents you require.
+Information Above.

 The only exception being if you are helping less than 4 Times in a month but you need to be supervised at all times.